MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/agent-logic-apps.md

 Azure Logic Apps has connectors to hundreds of line-of-business (LOB) applications and databases including but not limited to: SAP, Salesforce, Oracle, SQL, and more.
 You can also connect to SaaS applications or your in-house applications hosted in virtual networks.
 These out of box connectors provide operations to send and receive data in multiple formats.
 Leveraging these capabilities with Azure AI Agents, you should be able to quickly bring your data for intelligent insights.

-**What happens when a Logic App is imported in Azure AI Foundry  and invoked**
+**What happens when a Logic App is imported in Azure AI Foundry and invoked?**

 The Logic Apps swagger file is used to populate function definitions.
 Azure Logic App publishes an OpenAPI 2.0 definition (swagger) for workflows with a request trigger based on [annotations on the workflow](/rest/api/logic/workflows/list-swagger).
 Users are able to modify the content of this swagger by updating their workflow.
 Azure AI Foundry uses this to generate the function definitions that the Agent requires.